prakasha08/Obsidian/JAVA/OOPs/OOPs in Java.md

 }
 ```
 ### Static Methods
+***OVERRIDDING IS DEPEND ON OBJECT.
+BUT STATIC METHOD DOESNOT DEPEND ON OBJECT.
+SO STATIC CANNOT BE OVERRIDE
 Static methods belong to the class rather than any instance of the class.
 They can be called without creating an instance of the class.
 Static methods can only access other static variables and static methods directly.
 ```java
 class Example {